DanielCreggOrganization/w5-lab-classes-objects-danielcregg/README.md

 2. Create an instance of `Student`:
    - Assign values to its fields (`name`, `age`, `studentID`).
 3. Call the `displayInfo()` method to print the student's details.
-4. Compile and run your program to ensure it works correctly.

 ---